 The CPU & Memory Panel displays the CPU, polyphony & memory usage for the project.
 See the CPU Panel videos here.

-The amount of physical RAM your PC has does not restrict how much memory programs have access to.
+The values shown in the CPU panel are not RAM, they are memory address space.
+The amount of RAM your PC has does not restrict how much memory programs can use.
+Adding more RAM to your PC does not give FL Studio more memory to play with.
 Each program is allocated working memory address space by the operating system where it can save and retrieve working data.
 32 Bit programs max out at 4 GB per program (although there are workarounds, see 'FL Studio 32 Bit Memory Management' below).
-64 Bit programs can access up to 512 GB.
-If there are 4 programs running, there could be 16 GB (32 Bit) to 2 Tb (64 Bit) of memory address space in use between them.
-As noted, the amount of RAM your PC has does not influence these allocations, with one caveat:
+64 Bit programs can access up to 8 TB per program.
+If there are 4 programs running, there could be 16 GB (32 Bit) to 32 TB (64 Bit) of memory in use between them.
+As noted, the amount of RAM your PC has nothing to do with this.
+But there is a catch:

-If there is not enough physical RAM to accommodate the working memory allocations, the Operating System shares the RAM among the active programs and makes up for any shortfall with a special file on the hard drive acting as an extension to the RAM.
-This means the working memory addresses for a program (FL Studio for example) may point to data on your physical RAM (winner!), the hard-drive Page File (loser) or a combination of the two (win some lose some).
-It should be clear that the more physical RAM you have, the more likely it is that the total address space in use will be less than the size of your RAM.
-This mean programs will always win the RAM allocation 'lottery' and have all working data stored there.
-As physical RAM is much faster than the hard-drive, programs run faster.
-In the case of FL Studio, this means you are less likely to experience buffer underruns as audio data is swapped (slowly) off the hard-disk.
+Why we need RAM - If there is not enough RAM to hold the data in working memory, the Operating System shares the available RAM among the active programs and makes up for any shortfall by putting the remaining data in a file, on the hard drive, acting as an extension to RAM.
+If this happens the working memory for FL Studio may be located on your physical RAM (winner!), the hard-drive Page File (loser) or a combination of the two (win some lose some).
+It should be clear that the more physical RAM you have, the more likely it is FL Studio will always win the RAM allocation 'lottery' and have all working data stored in RAM.
+As physical RAM is much faster than the hard-drive, FL Studio will run faster and be less likely to experience buffer underruns as audio data is swapped (slowly) off the hard-disk.
+See a video on this topic here.

 See the tutorial video here.

-If you are using the 32 Bit version of FL Studio, these options will allow you to use more than 4 GB of memory, depending on your Windows version.
-There are three options:
+If you are using the 32 Bit version of FL Studio, the options below will allow you to use more than 4 GB of memory, according to your Windows version:

 'Keep on disk' and 'Bridged mode' will significantly lower the memory required by FL Studio.
 Together they will allow you to run projects to the limits of your PC's capability and operating system (32 or 64 Bit).